 The head office is still in Middelfart, Denmark.
 In 2013, USTC moved to the 100-year-old Turbine Hall (built in 1918).
 The fully renovated building now houses offices for Selfinvest, USTC, and Uni-Tankers among other group companies.
-Middelfart is also location for Bunker Holding Group, Unit IT, and Dan-Bunkering – the bunker company that started it all.
+Middelfart is also location for Bunker Holding Group, Selected Car Group, Unit IT, and Dan-Bunkering – the bunker company that started it all.

-All together USTC employs more than 3,500 people.
-We comprise more than 50 different nationalities, and we call Seattle, Sydney, Seoul and a multitude of other locations in over 36 countries for home.
+All together USTC employs more than 4,300 people.
+We comprise more than 50 different nationalities, and we call Seattle, Sydney, Seoul and a multitude of other locations in 40 countries for home.

 Today, the genesis of USTC is still going strong and reinventing itself for the 21st century.
 With the original pioneering spirit still a very active force, the list of activities is certain to increase.

 In 2022, Torben Østergaard-Nielsen took over as working Chairman of the Board of Directors for USTC.
 He is still a very active presence and continues to set the strategic direction for USTC.
 His values are imbedded into every corner of the Group, and they have bestowed USTC with a compelling history and a strong culture.

 In 2022, Nina Østergaard Borris, the eldest daughter, has taken the step up by becoming CEO of USTC.
 She continues to work closely with her father and sister Mia Østergaard Rechnitzer as they maintain their carefully laid plan for the ascent of the next generation.

 After spending valuable time outside the Group, the ownership circle was completed in September 2021 when Mia Østergaard Rechnitzer took over as Head of Corporate Governance.
 The employment was also a long-planned next step in the development of the family business, and Mia’s entry underlines the strong family ownership in the global group where all three owners are actively involved.
-In 2022, Mia Østergaard Rechnitzer steps into USTC Executive Management as Chief Governance Officer and continues to focus her efforts on the important ESG agenda for the group.
+In 2022, Mia Østergaard Rechnitzer has stepped into USTC Executive Management as Chief Governance Officer and continues to focus her efforts on the important ESG agenda for the group.

 Nina also serves as a director on several boards, while Mia is a member of the Board of Directors at Bunker Holding, Uni-Tankers and USTC.